oanas748/Customer-engagement-analysis/README.md

 This project offers valuable insights into customer behavior and engagement on the 365 Data Science platform.
 The combination of SQL data analysis and Tableau data visualization empowers data-driven decision-making to enhance customer engagement strategies.

-For inquiries or additional information, please contact [Your Name] at [Your Email Address].
+For inquiries or additional information, please contact Osama Anas at oanas748@gmail.com.

 Happy exploring!